LarsD-UNI/Implementation_Of_PsVL_Plots/README.md

 ##  Project Overview
 This repository provides:

-- All measurement data used in the evaluation
+- All measurement data used
+- All Jobscripts and .yaml files used
 - Python scripts for data processing and visualization
 - Generated plots included in the thesis